 Department of Health Professions, 6606 West Broad Street, 5th Floor, Conference Room 4, Richmond, Virginia.
+(Interpreter for the deaf provided upon request)

 The Intervention Program Committee will meet with its contractor and representatives to review reports, policies and procedures for the Health Practitioners' Intervention Program.
 The committee will meet in open session for general discussion of the program.
 The committee may meet in executive sessions for the purpose of consideration of specific requests from applicants to or participants in the program.